nathancarter/weblurch/doc/plan.md

 becomes convenient or useful; this document lists things in a more-or-less required order of completion.

-## Attributes

- * Enhance arrow drawing with the ability to specify, for each connection, what color and line style should be used for it.
- * For premise attributions, use a dotted line.

 ## Embedding

  * If group $A$ connects to group $B$ with key $k$, and nothing else